tsiki/connectednotes/README.md

 Google Drive API key and replace the current one with that (the API key only allows certain domains).
 Aside from that, everything deploying it should be a breeze.

+In addition, analytics currently works only for connectednotes.net so that would need to be set up.

 # Contact me